-NCCN Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic guidelines (3.2023) outline clinical criteria for the genetic testing for Cowden syndrome (CS)/PTEN hamartoma tumor syndrome (PHTS) in individuals with a personal or family history of PHTS/CS.
-These include:
+NCCN Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic guidelines (3.2024) outline clinical criteria for the genetic testing for Cowden syndrome (CS)/PTEN hamartoma tumor syndrome (PHTS) These include:

-- Individual from a family with a known PTEN pathogenic or likely pathogenic variant - Individual with a personal history of Bannayan-Riley-Ruvalcaba syndrome (BRRS) - Individual meeting clinical diagnostic criteria for CS/PHTS [Cowden syndrome/PTEN hamartoma tumor syndrome] - Individual not meeting clinical diagnostic criteria for CS/PHTS with a personal history of: Adult Lhermitte-Duclos disease (cerebellar tumors); Autism spectrum disorder and macrocephaly; Two or more biopsy-proven trichilemmomas; Two or more major criteria (one must be macrocephaly); Three major criteria, without macrocephaly; One major and

-3 or more minor criteria; 4 or more minor criteria

-- At-risk individual with a relative with a clinical diagnosis of CS/PHTS or BRRS for whom testing has not been performed.
-The at-risk individual must have the following: Any one major criterion or two minor criteria - PTEN pathogenic or likely pathogenic variant detected by tumor genomic testing on any tumor type in the absence of germline analysis (p.
+- Individual from a family with a known PTEN pathogenic or likely pathogenic variant - Individual with a personal history of Bannayan-Riley-Ruvalcaba syndrome (BRRS) - Individual meeting clinical diagnostic criteria for CS/PHTS [Cowden syndrome/PTEN hamartoma tumor syndrome] - Individual not meeting clinical diagnostic criteria for CS/PHTS with a personal history of: Adult Lhermitte-Duclos disease (cerebellar tumors); Autism spectrum disorder and macrocephaly; Two or more biopsy-proven trichilemmomas; Two or more major criteria (one must be macrocephaly); Three major criteria, without macrocephaly; One major and 3 or more minor criteria; 4 or more minor criteria - At-risk individual with a relative with a clinical diagnosis of CS/PHTS or BRRS for whom testing has not been performed.
+The at-risk individual must have the following: Any one major criterion or two minor criteria - (p.
 CRIT-8 and CRIT-8A)

-Revised Clinical Diagnostic Criteria for PTEN Hamartoma Tumor Syndrome:

-Operational diagnosis in an individual (either of the following:
+These NCCN guidelines also include Revised Clinical Diagnostic Criteria for PTEN Hamartoma Tumor Syndrome.
+This includes an operational diagnosis in an individual with either of the following:

 - 1. Three or more major criteria, but one must include macrocephaly, Lhermitte-Duclos disease, or GI hamartomas; or - 2.
-Two major and three minor criteria (CRIT-8A)
+Two major and three minor criteria (p.
+CRIT-8A)

-ADENOMATOUS POLYPOSIS CONDITIONS (FAMILIAL ADENOMATOUS POLYPOSIS SYNDROME (FAP)/ATTENUATED FAP (AFAP) AND MUTYH-ASSOCIATED POLYPOSIS SYNDROME (MAP))
+ADENOMATOUS POLYPOSIS CONDITIONS (FAMILIAL ADENOMATOUS POLYPOSIS SYNDROME (FAP)/ATTENUATED FAP (AFAP) and/or MUTYH-ASSOCIATED POLYPOSIS SYNDROME (MAP))

-APC or MUTYH Targeted Variant Analysis
+APC and/or MUTYH Targeted Variant Analysis

-NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (1.2023) outline clinical criteria for the genetic testing, which includes a known pathogenic variant in an adenomatous polyposis gene in the family. (p.
-POLYP-1)
+NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (2.2023) outline clinical criteria for the genetic testing, which includes a known pathogenic variant in an adenomatous polyposis gene in the family. (p.
+POLYP-1) and recommend targeted APC or MUTYH gene testing when the familial pathogenic variant is known (p.
+FAP-2, MAP-1).